Skip to main content

 What is Agent Chat?

-Agent Chat is ADE’s conversational interface for working with AI agents in the context of your actual project.
-Unlike a generic AI chat, Agent Chat is wired directly into your development environment: the agent can read and write real files, run terminal commands, create branches and PRs, query your project’s context pack, and spawn a Mission when the task grows beyond what a single conversation can handle.
+Agent Chat is ADE’s conversational interface for AI agents wired into your development environment.
+The agent reads and writes real files, runs terminal commands, creates branches and PRs, queries your context pack, and can escalate to a Mission when the task outgrows a single session.
 Every chat session is recorded with a full transcript, tool call log, and timing data.
-Sessions are resumable and their artifacts can be promoted into the lane’s persistent context.

 What Chat is for